stimulusreflex/stimulus_reflex/docs/quickstart.md

 ```
 {% endcode %}

-Finally, we set the value of the @count instance variable in the controller action.
-When the page is first loaded, there will be no session\[:count\] value and @count will be nil. nil converts to an integer as 0, our starting value.
+Finally, we set the value of the `@count` instance variable in the controller action.
+When the page is first loaded, there will be no `session[:count]` value and `@count` will be `nil`, which converts to an integer as 0... our initial value.

 {% hint style="success" %}
 In a typical Rails app, we would set the value of `@count` after fetching it from a persistent data store such as Postgres or Redis.
 To keep this example simple, we use Rails' `session` to store our counter value.